 Most people have periods of feeling depressed.
 Life is filled with ups and downs.
 But, depression can become problematic or even serious when the down periods persist.
-When depression starts to take over your life and prevents you from being productive and from having healthy relationships, seek depression counselling.
-If you want the tools and help to manage depression effectively in your life, you have come to the right place.
+When depression starts to take over your life and prevents you from being productive and from having healthy relationships, it may be helpful to seek depression counselling.

-Depression is a very common psychological disorder, with 30-40% of Australian adults experiencing symptoms in their lifetime.
+Anxiety and Depression are a very common psychological disorder, where 30-40% of Australians experience depression at some stage in lifetime, depressive bouts may only last weeks or months and resolve on their own.
 Depression is a complex health issue with a number of possible contributing factors including:

 - Life stress (such as divorce, housing and financial stress

 - Having a pessimistic outlook on life.

 - Grief and loss

 - A history of childhood abuse or neglect